ImperialCollegeLondon/sharpy/docs/source/index.rst

 SHARPy is an aeroelastic analysis package currently under development at the Department of Aeronautics, Imperial College London.
 It can be used for the structural, aerodynamic, aeroelastic and flight dynamics analysis of flexible aircraft, flying wings and wind turbines.
-Amongst others, it offers the following solutions to the user:
+Amongst other capabilities_, it offers the following solutions to the user:

 * Static aerodynamic, structural and aeroelastic solutions
 * Finding trim conditions for aeroelastic configurations